 Gordon R. Ward discovered the importance of blood plasma for transfusion in 1918.

-For more information about the differences between plasma and serum refer to the table below.
+Differences between plasma and serum refer to the table below.

 |Subject of comparison||Serum||Plasma|